-AABP is a growing and vibrant association, dedicated exclusively to the problems and concerns of local and regional business publications.
-Among our goals are to promote high quality local and regional business publications and the provision of targeted professional development programs.
+AABP is a growing and vibrant association, dedicated exclusively to promoting high quality local and regional business publications and the provision of targeted professional development programs.
 We are particularly pleased with our efforts to provide meaningful member services, including:

 - An annual editorial and design awards competition managed by the School of Journalism at the University of Missouri.
 This is the only broad based competition to recognize excellence in our industry.

 - An Annual Publishers Conference each January which brings together industry leaders to stimulate thinking and to lead discussions about our industry and to give publishers a forum to discuss and share ideas on improving operations and generating profits.

 - A Promotion Information Exchange Program in which members digitally exchange samples of their latest promotional efforts including media kits, subscription promotion materials, renewal materials, house ads, etc.

 - Annual Conference with a track of sessions directed at each major department, including Sales, Editorial, Audience Development and Marketing/Events.